Zinoro 60H: Overview

 At the Auto Shanghai in April 2015, Zinoro presented for the first time with the 'Concept Next', a preview of the successor to the first-generation BMW X1 electric-powered Zinoro 1E.

 The production vehicle was presented in August 2016.
 The 60H is based on the second-generation exclusive version of the BMW X1 and is powered by the BMW 2 Series Active Tourer Plug-in hybrid.
 In the Chinese market, the SUV was launched on 23 March 2017.

 Powertrain

 The plug-in hybrid drivetrain of the Zinoro 60H consists of a 136hp 1.5 liter turbo engine and a 15hp electric motor, good for a combined output of 151hp.
-Zinoro claims a 0-100 acceleration time of 7.6 seconds, a fuel consumption of 1.8 liter per 100 kilometer and a pure electric range of 60 kilometer.
+Zinoro claims a 0-100 acceleration time of 7.6 seconds, a fuel consumption of 1.8 liters per 100 kilometers and a pure electric range of 60 kilometers.
 As for the naming, 60 stands for range and H stands for hybrid.